jyalim/agave-shell-novice/setup.md

 ---

 There are several ways to get a shell on the Agave cluster.
-The recommended way for novices is to use the [Open Ondemand webapp][ood] first, as it is operating system independent (the browser Chrome is recommended, followed by Brave or Firefox).
+The recommended way for novices is to use the [Open Ondemand webapp](https://login.rc.asu.edu) first, as it is operating system independent (the browser Chrome is recommended, followed by Brave or Firefox).
 Those that are feeling more confident may gain a shell on the cluster through other means, such as